-This week’s country in our Around the World in 11 Weeks series is China!
 China is the most populous country in the world.
 With close to 1.5 billion people, it contains one-fifth of the population in the world.
 Its long history and varied geography make it a fascinating place to learn about.
-Check out all the resources below and grab the FREE printable portion.
+Check out all the resources below and grab the FREE printable portion to learn about China!

 (Note: This post contains affiliate links for your convenience.
 Click here to read our full disclosure.)

 The printable portion of the unit study contains China Notebooking Pages, a Map Scavenger Hunt, a Following Directions activity, a math activity about Chinese currency, Famous People notebooking pages, and book summaries.
-Grab it below!
-(22 pages)
+Grab all 22 pages below and gain access to the printables from the other 12 unit studies, too!

 Videos About China

-10 facts about China for elementary students (3:00 minutes)
+10 facts to learn about China for elementary students (3:00 minutes)

 These two videos give a good overview of Chinese history for older students.
 (9-10 minutes each)